ITCS333/slides/md/tut1.md

 # Objective

-The goal of this case study is to create a simple one-page website for a fictional bookshop gallery.
+The goal of this tutorial is to create a simple one-page website for a fictional bookshop gallery.
 The website will showcase a few book titles with their cover images, descriptions, and prices.
 You will use **HTML** for structure and **CSS** for styling, with the help of the **Picocss** framework.
 This exercise allows beginners to explore various HTML tags, CSS properties, and the use of an external CSS framework.

 # Project Overview